-As I mentioned in my last post, one of my goals for the remainder of the detox (21 more days) is to eat only raw food as much as possible.
+One of my goals for the remainder of my detox (21 more days) is to eat only raw food as much as possible.

 And is was sooooooooooooo good!!!
 I’m amazed at how FLAVORFUL raw food is.
 I think when we cook the nutrients and vitamins out of our food, we also cook a lot of the flavor out of it.
 Don’t let the long ingredient list scare you off – many of the ingredients are probably already in your cupboard.

-YIELDS 1 SALAD (with extra mayo/dressing)
+Yields 1 salad (with extra mayo/dressing)

 Bed of Veggies:

-1 cup chopped kale
+- 1 cup chopped kale

-1 cup chopped spinach (I used baby spinach)
+- 1 cup chopped spinach (I used baby spinach)

-1 small to medium carrot, shredded
+- 1 small to medium carrot, shredded

-⅛ tsp. celery seed
+- ⅛ tsp. celery seed